embedthis/ioto-doc/docs/aws/provisioning.md

 The agent will send the contents of the device.json5 over an encrypted TLS connection to the Ioto cloud service.
 This registration request includes the device UCI and the product ID.
 Once received and validated, the Ioto cloud service will save the information in the Ioto device registration database.

-The Ioto agent then awaits for a user to claim the device.
+If using User-claimed devices, the Ioto agent then awaits for a user to claim the device.
+If using Pre-claimed devices, the Ioto agent will skip the claiming step and proceed retrieve the required MQTT certificates and securely connect to the cloud.

 ## Device Claiming

-When a user purchases or installs a device with the Ioto agent, they can "claim" the device to manage it.

 When creating a device cloud, Ioto creates a device manager web site for your cloud.
 The Ioto Device Manager is a generic (white-label) device manager for your devices.
 It can be extensively customized with your logo, product name and device specific screens and panels.
 Use the Builder to customize the Device Manager to suit your needs.

+When a user purchases or installs a device with the Ioto agent, they can "claim" the device to manage it.

 The user claims their device by logging onto the device cloud manager web site and claims the device using the UCI printed on the device label.